 - 8. Tell us how often you connect to the internet (e.g., for search, e-mail, social networks, etc.) with each of the following devices.
-The frequency measures are: Several times a day, daily, weekly, monthly, less than monthly, never.

-- a.
-Computer (desktop, laptop)

-- b.
-Phone

-- c.
-Tablet or e-reader

-- 9. In the last month, how did you connect to the internet?
-Please select all that apply.

-- a.
-I used mobile data from my mobile phone provider

-- b.
-I used an internet connection at home → Also answer next question

-- c.
-I went to a friend's/neighbour's home to connect

-- d.
-I connected at work/school/tertiary institution

-- e.
-I used public WiFi hotspots

-- f.
-I went to an internet cafe, public library, or telecentre

-- 10. What type of internet connection do you have at home?

-- a.
-Dial-up

-- b.
-Broadband

-- c.
-Mobile

-- d.
-Ultra fast broadband

-- e.
-Other (please specify)

-- 12. In the past year have you ever ...?
+The frequency measures are: Several times a day, daily, weekly, monthly, less than monthly, never. - a.
+Computer (desktop, laptop?) - b.
+Phone - c.
+Tablet or e-reader - 9.
+In the last month, how did you connect to the internet?
+Please select all that apply. - a.
+I used mobile data from my mobile phone provider - b.
+I used an internet connection at home \rightarrow Also answer next question - c.
+I went to a friend's/neighbour's home to connect - d.
+I connected at work/school/tertiary institution - e.
+I used public WiFi hotspots - f.
+I went to an internet cafe, public library, or telecentre - 10.
+What type of internet connection do you have at home? - a.
+Dial-up - b.
+Broadband - c.
+Mobile - d.
+Ultra fast broadband - e.
+Other (please specify) - 11.
+How many years have you used the internet? - YEARS - [If less than one year] MONTHS - 12.
+In the past year have you ever ...?
 (Yes/No responses) - a.
 Received a virus on your computer - b.
 Bought something which was misrepresented on a website - c.
 Had your credit card details stolen via use on the internet - d.
 Been contacted by someone online asking you to provide bank or personal details - e.
 Accidentally arrived at a pornographic website when looking for something else - f.
 Been bullied or harassed online